ahmadaussaili/technical_test/README.md

 In order to run the commands from the terminal, you must be in the folder of the project (rideways) where the ’target’ folder will be located.

+If you want to import the project into IntelliJ IDEA, these are the steps as explained on the official website:

+1. From the main menu, choose VCS | Checkout from Version Control | Git, or, if no project is currently opened, choose Checkout from Version Control | Git on the Welcome screen.
+2. In the Clone Repository dialog, specify the URL of the remote repository you want to clone (you can click Test to make sure that connection to the remote can be established).
+3. In the Directory field, specify the path where the folder for your local Git repository will be created into which the remote repository will be cloned.
+4. Click Clone.
+If you want to create a IntelliJ IDEA project based on the sources you have cloned, click Yes in the confirmation dialog.
+Git root mapping will be automatically set to the project root directory.
 ```

 ## Part 1